-- 21 The National Planning Policy Framework (NPPF) was published on 27 March 2012 and replaced a significant proportion of central government planning policy with immediate effect, the revised version was published in 2019.
+- 24. The National Planning Policy Framework (NPPF) was published on 27 March 2012 and replaced a significant proportion of central government planning policy with immediate effect, the revised version was published in 2019.
 The Government's intention is that the document should be considered as a material consideration and carry particular weight where a development plan is absent, silent or relevant policies are out of date.
 In the National Park the development plan comprises the Authority's Core Strategy 2011 and the Development Management Policies 2019.
 Policies in the Development Plan provide a clear starting point consistent with the National Park's statutory purposes for the determination of this application.
-It is considered that in this case there is no significant conflict between prevailing policies in the Development Plan and more recent Government guidance in the NPPF. - 22 Para 115 of the NPPF states that 'great weight should be given to conserving landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to landscape and scenic beauty.
-The conservation of wildlife and cultural heritage are important considerations in all these areas, and should be given great weight in National Parks and the Broads.' - Para 55 of the NPPF explains that Planning conditions should be kept to a minimum and only imposed where they are necessary, relevant to planning and to the development to be permitted, enforceable, precise and reasonable in all other respects.
+It is considered that in this case there is no significant conflict between prevailing policies in the Development Plan and more recent Government guidance in the NPPF. - 25.
+Para 115.
+Of the NPPF states that 'great weight should be given to conserving landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to landscape and scenic beauty.
+The conservation of wildlife and cultural heritage are important considerations in all these areas, and should be given great weight in National Parks and the Broads.' - 26.
+Para 55 of the NPPF explains Planning conditions should be kept to a minimum and only imposed where they are necessary, relevant to planning and to the development to be permitted, enforceable, precise and reasonable in all other respects.
 Agreeing conditions early is beneficial to all parties involved in the process and can speed up decision making.
-Conditions that are required to be discharged before development commences should be avoided, unless there is a clear justification.
+Conditions that are required to be discharged before development commences should be avoided, unless there is a clear justification. - 27.
+Para 56 Planning obligations must only be sought where they meet all of the following tests: - a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development.